15,99 €

 Autorenporträt

-Professor Suzanne Chambers is a health psychologist and registered nurse who has been working as a practitioner and researcher in psycho-oncology, the psychology of cancer, for over 30 years.
-In her private practice she uses a cognitive behavioral and problem-solving approach, working with patients to integrate ways of understanding their personal challenges by using the tools best suited to the individual and their personal goals and way of life.
-This patient-centered care approach draws on techniques from therapies that work to empower individuals, such as acceptance and commitment strategies, mindfulness, and emerging models of self-compassion.
-Suzanne has published over 300 peer reviewed scientific publications about health and well-being after a cancer diagnosis.
-Her research work has focussed on developing models to predict help seeking and adjustment after cancer: designing remote access psychological interventions for people affected by cancer; integrating peer support into controlled design methodologies; and integrating distress screening into interventions to target high distress cancer patient groups.
-She has also worked closely with community support groups.
-She is on the editorial board of the journal Psycho-Oncology and is an Associate Editor for the European Journal of Cancer Care.
-She is also a Board member of Healthy Male and an Academic member of the Australian Psychological Society College of Health Psychologists.
-Suzanne is currently the Executive Dean of Health Sciences at the Australian Catholic University.
-Suzanne was appointed an Officer in the General Division of the Order of Australia (AO) in 2018 for distinguished service to medical research particularly in the area of psycho-oncology and to community health through patient care strategies to assist men with prostate cancer.
+Professor Chambers AO is a health psychologist and registered nurse who has been working as a practitioner-researcher in psycho-oncology for over 30 years.
+She was awarded her PhD in 2004 within the School of Psychology at Griffith University and has over 300 peer-reviewed publications and numerous books, book chapters and monographs.
+Her work has focussed on developing models to predict help-seeking and adjustment after cancer: designing remote access psychological interventions for people affected by cancer, integrating peer support into controlled design methodologies, and integrating distress screening into interventions to target high distress cancer patient groups.
+Professor Chambers was appointed an Officer in the General Division of the Order of Australia (AO) in 2018 for distinguished service to medical research, particularly in the area of psycho-oncology and to community health through patient care strategies to assist men with prostate cancer.
+She is a Board member of Health Male (Andrology Australia).
+Professor Chambers is Executive Dean of the Faculty of Health Sciences at the Australian Catholic University.